levino/mock-jwks/README.md

 # mock-jwks

-A tool to mock a JWKS authentication service for development of microservices CONSUMING authentication and authorization jwts
+A tool to mock a JWKS authentication service for development of microservices CONSUMING authentication and authorization jwts.

 ## Background